atlas-editor/stamp-detection/README.md

 See [`requirements.txt`](requirements.txt) for more info.

 ---
-**Disclaimer**: all constant are chosen empirically on a small set of documents to suit our purposes and may not work
+**Disclaimer**: the default constants are chosen empirically on a small set of documents to suit our purposes and may not work

 well for domains outside of official documents.